nymacro/hs-kmip/README.md

 ## About
 An implementation of the Key Management Interoperability Protocol in Haskell.

-This is my first _REAL_ Haskell project, so it might have some problems.

 ## Copyright
 ```
 Copyright (c) 2015, Aaron Marks